 - Improving patient satisfaction by making sure people know how their healthcare requests will be handled by their GP surgery.

-- Helping people get quicker access to what they need by supporting a move to more digital options, such as cloud-based telephony systems and encouraging the use of the NHS App.
+- Helping people get quicker access to what they need by introducing digital options, such as cloud-based telephony systems, and encouraging the use of the NHS App.

 - Expanding pharmacy services so patients can get more help for their health without having to make an appointment at their GP surgery.

-Some local GP surgeries have already made great progress to introduce new ways of working to deliver more appointments and better access.
-We continue to support our GP surgeries and community pharmacies to build up the foundations required to meet the aims of the national delivery plan.
+Some local GP surgeries have already made great progress to introduce new ways of working to deliver more appointments and provide better access.
+This includes:

 - nearly 600 new professionals are now working in the wider primary care workforce